-- 1. Separate the transmitter with a flat, thin object inserted into the notch on the side. - 2.
+- 1. Separate the transmitter with a flat, thin object, such as a flat head screwdriver. - Carefully insert the tool into the notch located along the parting line of the transmitter.
+Do not insert the tool too far.
+Stop as soon as resistance is felt. - Twist the tool until the transmitter is separated. - 2.
 Remove the old battery.
 Do not use a metal object. - Insert the new battery, positive side facing down.
 Replace with a CR2032 or equivalent battery. - 4.
 Snap the transmitter back together.